blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Moffein-EliteReworks/README.md

 # EliteReworks
 This mod seeks to address the longstanding issues with Elite bulletsponge that have been around since the day RoR2 released into Early Access.
 Elite damage and HP multipliers are reduced, but their spawn cost is decreased and their abilities are more impactful.
 You might also start to see elite bosses earlier into runs now, due to their reduced cost.

-Updates will probably slow since I don't have a lot of time to develop/test things, so feedback will be super helpful.
-Open an issue on the GitHub or send me a DM if you have any thoughts.

 All players need the mod.

-# Current Balance Concerns
-- How are the Celestine changes?
-- Are Overloading enemies threatening?
-	- Does the passive lightning do enough damage?
-	- Does the passive lightning punish melee characters too much?
-	- Is the on-hit effect doing anything relevant?

 # Changes
 - **General:**